MagiX7/TheHunterOdyssey/README.md

 - Debug keys:

-   · "BACK" button to enable god mode + view all colliders.
+   · Press "RIGHTSTICK" joystick to enable god mode + view all colliders.

-   · "X" to trigger battle scene.
+   · To finish the battle earlier, with the Wizard use the Gravity ability; and with the Warrior, the hability Execute (kills the enemy with one hit).
+     With the Hunter attack, and with the Thief use his abilities.

 ## Developers